CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-3.md

    ![](../media/accpet-suggestion.png)

+    > **Note**: In cases where the Github Copilot suggestions doesn't come up, close and re-open the Visual Studio Code.

 ### Task 3: Push code to your repository from the VS code codespace

 1. Navigate back to the VS Code terminal and add files to the repository.